-It continues today, as I work one-on-one in my clinical practice with families impacted by FASD, when I have the privilege of hearing their stories and walking alongside them as they find their way out of their own darkness and into their own stages of illumination.
+It continues today, as I work one-on-one in my coaching and consultation practice with families impacted by a myriad of neurobehavioral conditions, when I have the privilege of hearing their stories and walking alongside them as they find their way out of their own darkness and into their own stages of illumination.
 It’s been a completely unexpected journey that I never could have imagined before Miss M, but one that I now know is not unique to us.

 As Maya Angelou so eloquently suggested, “When you know better, you do better.”
 We didn’t know, back then, how to parent Miss M differently, but we do now.
 And we can do better because of it.
 Equipped with this knowledge, we can look forward with hope and confidence, knowing that whatever the future brings— we’ve got this.

-Eileen Devine, LCSW works as a therapist and consultant with families impacted by FASD and other neurobehavioral conditions through her private practice, FASD Northwest.
+Eileen Devine, LCSW works as a coach and consultant with families all over the world impacted by neurobehavioral conditions through her private practice.
+She is also the creator of The Resilience Room, a membership community for parents of kids with brain-based differences.
 She lives in Portland, OR with her husband and two amazing kids, one who happens to live with FAS.
-For more information, visit www.fasdnorthwest.com.
+For more information about Eileen and The Resilience Room, visit www.eileendevine.com.